irods/irods_api_plugin_genquery2/README.md

 - Groups are not fully supported
 - Cannot resolve tickets to data objects and collections using a single query
-- Microservices are not callable from the Python Rule Engine Plugin
 - Integer values must be treated as strings, except when used for OFFSET, LIMIT, FETCH FIRST _N_ ROWS ONLY
 - Federation is not supported